Quantco/datajudge/docs/source/examples/example_twitch.rst

 =============================

 This example is based on data capturing statistics and properties of popular Twitch channels.
+The setup is such that we have two data sets 'of the same kind' but from different points in time.
+In other words, a 'version' of the data set represents to a temporal notion.
+For example, version 1 might stem from end of March and version 2 from end of April.
+Moreover, we will assume that the first, version 1, has been vetted and approved with the help of manual investigation and domain knowledge.
+The second data set, version 2, has just been made available.
+We would like to use it but can't be sure of its validity just yet.
+As a consequence we would like to assess the quality of the data in version 2.

 The original data set can be found on `kaggle <https://www.kaggle.com/datasets/aayushmishra1512/twitchdata>`_.
 For the sake of this tutorial, we slightly process it and provide two version of it.
-You can either recreate this by executing this `processing <https://github.com/Quantco/datajudge/tree/main/docs/source/examples/twitch_upload.py>`_ yourself on the original data or download our processed files (`version 0 <https://github.com/Quantco/datajudge/tree/main/docs/source/examples/twitch_version0.csv>`_ and `version 1 <https://github.com/Quantco/datajudge/tree/main/docs/source/examples/twitch_version1.csv>`_) right away.
+One can either recreate this by executing this `processing <https://github.com/Quantco/datajudge/tree/main/docs/source/examples/twitch_upload.py>`_ oneself on the original data or download our processed files (`version 1 <https://github.com/Quantco/datajudge/tree/main/docs/source/examples/twitch_version1.csv>`_ and `version 2 <https://github.com/Quantco/datajudge/tree/main/docs/source/examples/twitch_version2.csv>`_) right away.

-The aforementioned script also populates two tables in a Postgres database, in this fashion:
+The aforementioned script also populates two tables in a Postgres database.
+This resembles the following:

 .. code-block:: python

+    address = os.environ.get("DB_ADDR", "localhost")
     connection_string = f"postgresql://datajudge:datajudge@{address}:5432/datajudge"
     engine = sa.create_engine(connection_string)
+    df_v2.to_sql("twitch_v2", engine, schema="public", if_exists="replace")
     df_v1.to_sql("twitch_v1", engine, schema="public", if_exists="replace")
-    df_v0.to_sql("twitch_v0", engine, schema="public", if_exists="replace")

-Once the tables are in a data set, one can actually write a ``Datajudge`` specification against them.
-To give you an idea of the data, this is what a sample of it looks like:
+Once the tables are stored in a database, we can actually write a ``Datajudge`` specification against them.
+But first, we'll have a look at what the data roughly looks like by investigating a random sample of four rows:

 .. list-table:: A sample of the data
    :header-rows: 1